SIGPLAN/SIGPLAN.github.io/Conferences/POPL/Principles.md

 * The Chair of the Steering Committee elected for three years

-* Three elected Members at Large serving overlapping three year terms, with one replaced each year.
+* Three elected Members at Large serving three year terms (which can overlap).
 One of the Members at Large serves as Industrial Relation chair

 * The General and PC chairs for POPLs *X*-1, *X*, and *X*+1